-You may wish to seek impartial advice and support from the Students’ Union Advice Centre if you wish to apply for an interruption or withdraw from your studies.
+We would advise you to seek impartial advice and support from the Students’ Union Advice Centre if you wish to apply for an interruption, transfer or withdraw from your studies.

-5.1.1 This procedure may be right for you, if you are considering interrupting, transferring or withdrawing from your studies.
+5.1.1 This procedure may be right for you, if you are considering interrupting, withdrawing or transferring your studies out to another institution.
 This information is designed to help you decide what to do in these circumstances.

 5.1.2 If you are studying with us on a student visa and you withdraw from your course, you will be required to leave the UK.
 If you decide to interrupt your studies, this could result in your visa being curtailed or cut short.
 You may be required to leave the UK during the period of interruption until you are in a position to resume your studies.
 This will mean you will be required to apply for a new visa for your resumption of studies.
 You should discuss your circumstances with the International Office before making a decision.